|

 Chinese medicine.
 Therefore it is very important to understand

 what is Chinese medicine all about.
-In order to explore this
+In

-different frame of reference, the following concepts will be
+order to explore this different frame of reference, the following

 |